-6.5.5 Counter Flow Bike Lanes Intersection Design
+6.5.5 Counter ~~Flow~~ Bike Lanes Intersection Design

-At intersecting streets, alleys, and major driveways, DO NOT ENTER (R5-1) signs and turn restriction signs should include a supplemental plaque reading EXCEPT BICYCLES (R3-7bP) to establish that the street is two-way for bicyclists and to remind motorists to expect two-way bicycle traffic.
-At traffic signals, bicycle signal faces and suitable bicycle detection measures shall be provided for counter flow bicyclists.
-Bicycle crossing may be marked to further emphasize the counter flow movement of bicyclists to motorists.
+At intersecting streets, alleys, and major driveways, DO NOT ENTER (R5-1) signs and turn restriction signs should include a supplemental plaque reading ~~EXCEPT BICYCLES (R3-7bP)~~ to establish that the street is two-way for bicyclists and to remind motorists to expect two-way bicycle traffic.
+At traffic signals, bicycle signal ~~heads~~faces and suitable bicycle detection measures ~~should~~shall be provided for counter-flow bicyclists. ~~If bicycle specific lenses are not used, a supplemental plaque reading BICYCLE SIGNAL may be needed beneath the signal to clarify its purpose.~~ Bicycle crossing may be marked to further emphasize the counter flow movement of bicyclists to motorists.